BillClinton/Cloud-Carousel/README.md

 The files in the resources directory contain required javacript and css files.
 If you put them somewhere else, make sure to update the cloud-carousel.php config file.

+By default, this spark will look for you image filed in the /resources/images directory.
+Update the cloud-carousel.php config file with the actual location of your images.

+## To Do

+Currently, the controls and the alt and title boxes are not contained within the carousel div.
+I plan on adding an option that will allow the placement of these elements within the carousel div.